Middle back pain can have several causes, including impact trauma, arthritis, herniated discs, muscle strains, scoliosis, poor posture, and many more.

-If a tumor grows in the middle back, it can affect spinal alignment and put pressure on the nearby nerves, muscles, and ligaments.
+If a tumor grows in the middle back, it can affect spinal alignment and pressure the nearby nerves, muscles, and ligaments, resulting in pain.

 The treatment for middle back pain will depend on the underlying cause.
 Doctors usually suggest home remedies first but may recommend medical and surgical interventions if needed.

 At-home methods to treat middle back pain include:

 - Heat therapy: Alternating hot and cold compresses, or ice and heat, can provide relief from many types of middle back pain.